waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **CRITICAL HALLUCINATION (Turn 19421):** Believed I was at (15, 26) when I was actually at (8, 33).
 This is a repeat of the failure on turn 19418 and indicates a severe, ongoing state-tracking problem.
 - **CRITICAL HALLUCINATION (Turn 19485):** Believed I had already arrived at (26, 22) after calling my pathing tool, when I was still at my starting position of (28, 22).
 This caused me to execute an incorrect action ('Right') based on a hallucinated position, further deviating from my plan.
   - Leaving and re-entering Ilex Forest does not reliably reset the Farfetch'd to its starting position at (15, 25).
 (Verified Turn 19443)
-  - Stepping on the trigger ledge at (27, 22) does not reliably make the Farfetch'd reappear.
-(Verified Turn 19481)
+  - Stepping on the trigger ledge at (27, 22) is unreliable for making the Farfetch'd reappear.
+(Failed on Turn 19481 and again on Turn 19497)
 - **Strategic Planner Agent:** Takes current goals, location, and party status to suggest the next major objective pivot when stuck.